Vazhayur

-Population of Children with age of 0-6 is 4306 which is 11.67% of total population of Vazhayur (CT).
-In Vazhayur Census Town, Female Sex Ratio is of 1032 against state average of 1084.
-Moreover, Child Sex Ratio in Vazhayur is around 958 compared to Kerala state average of 964.
-Literacy rate of Vazhayur city is 95.79% higher than state average of 94.00%.
-In Vazhayur, Male literacy is around 97.44% while female literacy rate is 94.19%.
+The population of children aged 0-6 is 4306 which is 11.67% of total population of Vazhayur (CT).
+In Vazhayur Census Town, the female sex ratio is 1032 against state average of 1084.
+Moreover, the child sex ratio in Vazhayur is around 958 compared to Kerala state average of 964.
+The literacy rate of Vazhayur city is 95.79% higher than the state average of 94.00%.
+In Vazhayur, male literacy is around 97.44% while the female literacy rate is 94.19%.

 Vazhayur Census Town has total administration over 7,883 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.